FaithAlone.net

 9 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light:

-Taking all of the above into consideration, it's evident that the theme of priesthood established in the Old Testament receives much attention in the New Testament, and is proven to be fulfilled in a meaningful way in Jesus Christ.
+Taking all of the above into consideration, it is evident that the theme of priesthood established in the Old Testament receives much attention in the New Testament, and is proven to be fulfilled in a meaningful way in Jesus Christ.
 Biblically, a priest is an intermediary between humans and God, and Christ has wholly embodied that role for all of mankind, forever (1 Timothy 2:5, Hebrews 8:6).

 In contrast, there is no concept of a priesthood in Islam.
 Muhammad never establishes a Muslim priesthood, he never calls Muslims a nation of priests, and he never tries to explain the relationship of Muslims to God with regard to the need of the Jews for the Old Testament Levitical priesthood, or the fulfillment of that priesthood in Christ.
 He was entirely ignorant of the theme, and so his religion lacks the concept completely.